Inflammation in your skin?

-This mantle is both really cool and really crucial all at the same time – the protective film is the skin’s primary defence against bacteria and is composed of sweat, sebaceous oil, and epidermal secretions.
+This mantle is both really cool and really crucial all at the same time – this protective film is the skin’s primary defence against bacteria.
+It is composed of sweat, sebaceous oil, and epidermal secretions.
 If disrupted, it becomes permeable to harmful bacteria, harsh ingredients, and pollutants.

 This film is slightly acidic and serves many functions.
 It acts as an antiseptic, helping to inhibit the growth of bacteria which cannot survive in an acidic environment, and also helps prevent toxic components from being absorbed into the skin.
 In addition to helping to buffer the action of acid and alkaline chemicals, this film acts as the skin’s primary lubricant, controlling the hydration levels of the Stratum Corneum, your outer layer of the epidermis.

 We have put together an entire article that explains everything you need to know about your acid mantle in detail.

 Still need more answers and want to drill down further on your skin concerns?
 This article will help you get to grips with your skin’s barrier function – another reason your skin could be out of whack.
 Apologies, we don’t mean to be showy here, but we do pretty much have all your skin concerns covered.

 Can we let you into a little beauty secret? pH is one of the most important things you should know about your skin.

 The acidity or alkalinity of your skin surface is related to the chemical balance of the hydrolipidic film and is measured by the level of pH (potential hydrogen) present.